Material Cultures in Mexico City + Oaxaca

 - Undergraduate Students from other majors: completion of junior year and instructor approval

-- For Diversity Studies Studio credit (pending approval): Drawing 1, 2D, 3D, 4D, Writing 1, Foundations in Critical Studies, Intro to the Arts and Intro to the Modern Arts.
+- For Diversity Studies Studio credit: Drawing 1, 2D, 3D, 4D, Writing 1, Foundations in Critical Studies, Intro to the Arts and Intro to the Modern Arts.
 Junior standing

 - Graduate Students: completion of Architecture Studio 2 and instructor approval